Search

 • Brown rice – Protein from rice is a reliable plant-based protein source for athletes and bodybuilders, helps support healthy cholesterol levels already in a normal range, and is ideal for people with lactose sensitivity.

 There are those concerned that, due to lower levels of the amino acid lysine, rice protein is not a complete protein (i.e. provides adequate amounts of all the essential amino acids)36Murata K, Nishikaze M, Tanaka M. Nutritional quality of rice protein compared with whole egg protein.
 J Nutr Sci Vitaminol (Tokyo) 1977;23:125-31.
 37MacLean WC Jr, Placko RP, Graham GG.
 Postprandial plasma free amino acid changes in preschool children consuming exclusively rice protein.
 J Nutr 1979;109:1285-9..
 Now while it is true that rice protein has less lysine, this is not necessarily a real problem.
-First, any plant-based protein will have one or more amino acids that it provides less than an animal-based protein.
+First, any plant-based protein will have one or more amino acids that provide less than an animal-based protein.
 Second, brown rice protein contains approximately 78% protein by weight with 36% essential amino acids and 18% branched-chain amino acids.
 This is similar to published values for soy protein isolate, which is considered to be reasonably complete for a plant-based protein38Kalman DS.
 Amino Acid Composition of an Organic Brown Rice Protein Concentrate and Isolate Compared to Soy and Whey Concentrates and Isolates.
 Foods.
 2014 Sep; 3(3): 394–402..
 Although pea protein has slightly less methionine, it is likewise a relatively complete protein for a plant-based protein.

 Supplement Delivery Forms